davidde/notes/webhosting/README.md

 # The 'All-in-One' Developer Guide for deploying websites
-This tutorial attempts to document the entire process you have to go through **after** your website is made, and you want to deploy it to the web, from a developer's perspective.
+This tutorial attempts to document the entire process you have to go through **after** your website is made, and you want to deploy it to the web, from a beginner developer's perspective.

 What it covers: